ded-ared/gosuslugi/send-counter-reading-eng.md

-# Submission of water meter readings via the website GOSUSLUGI (State Services)
+# Submission of water meter readings via GOSUSLUGI (State Services website)

 This document informs you how to submit water meter readings to your facility management department via [GOSUSLUGI](https://www.gosuslugi.ru/).